MrYsLab/python_banyan/docs/benchmark.md

 Mosquitto version 1.4.15 and paho version 1.3.1 were used for the MQTT tests.

-In this case, MQTT took a little over 36 seconds to complete and Banyan a little over 17.
+In this case, MQTT took a little over 36 seconds to complete, and Banyan a little over 17.

-Latency for MQTT was approximately 7 seconds and for Banyan, approximately 1 second.
+Latency for MQTT was approximately 7 seconds, and for Banyan, approximately 1 second.

 <br>
 <br>